dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

    away during compilation.
 Second, because the stack pane filters out certain call frames by default, a frame you are looking for may only become visible when you change the filtering settings.
-By default, only frames for Dylan functions defined in or imported into the thread’s current module appear in the stack pane.
+By default, only frames for Dylan functions defined in or imported into the thread's current module appear in the stack pane.
 This default setting is indicated by "Filtered visible frames", which appears in the stack pane filtering drop-down list (see :ref:`searching-stack-backtrace-for-cause` for information about the drop-down list settings).

-Choose the **View > Debugger Options** dialog’s Stack page in the debugger window to control the filtering rules.
+Choose the **View > Debugger Options** dialog's Stack page in the debugger window to control the filtering rules.
 See `Stack options`_ for details.

 You can select any item shown in a backtrace and right-click to produce